Meghan Markle & Prince Harry Reportedly Considering Buying A $7 Million Mansion In Malibu

-Meghan Markle and Prince Harry are set to complete their royal duties by the end of March, and with their new transition looming ever closer, there are reports that they’re considering buying a $7 million mansion in Malibu, California.
-According to The Daily Mail, the house was previously owned by David Charvet from the TV show Baywatch and has five bedrooms, a swimming pool, and a tennis court.
+Meghan Markle and Prince Harry are set to complete their royal duties by the end of March.
+With their new transition looming ever closer, there are reports that the two are considering buying a $7 million mansion in Malibu, California.
+According to the Daily Mail, the house was previously owned by David Charvet from the TV show Baywatch and has five bedrooms, a swimming pool, and a tennis court.

 The house is located in a celebrity-studded area and apparently has enough acreage to offer plenty of privacy.
 If the couple move there, their neighbors would include Caitlyn Jenner, Robert Downey Jr., and Mel Gibson.
 In fact, Caitlyn mentioned that she heard the couple was looking for a home in Malibu during the Loose Women talk show in January.